 This is basic stuff, but why not to refresh memory from time to time and revisit the basic concepts once again.
 Say you are raymarching or raytracing some objects in a fragment shader, and you want to composite them with some other geometry that you rendered or will render through regular rasterization.
 The only thing you need to do is to output a depth value in your raytracing/marching shader, and let the depth buffer do the rest.
 The first to do, then, is to understand what "depth" means here.|

-in a raytracer/marcher, you probably have access to the distance from the ray origin (you camera position) to the closest geometry/intersection point. that distance is NOT what you want to write to the depth buffer, as hardware rasterizers (opengl or directx) don't store distances to the camera, but the z of the geometry/intersection point. the reason is that this z value is still monotonically increasing with the distance, but has the property of being linear (linear like in "interpolatable across the surface of a play 3D triangle). so, in your raymarcher, compute the intersection point, and use it's z component for writing to the depth buffer.
+In a raytracer/marcher, you probably have access to the distance from the ray origin (you camera position) to the closest geometry/intersection point.
+That distance is not what you want to write to the depth buffer, as hardware rasterizers (OpenGL or DirectX) don't store distances to the camera, but the z of the geometry/intersection point.
+The reason is that this z value is still monotonically increasing with the distance, but has the property of being linear (linear like in "can be interpolated across the surface of a play 3D triangle).
+So, in your raymarcher, compute the intersection point, and use its z component for writing to the depth buffer.

-the mapping is simple, though, and is normally configured by the projection matrix. grab your opengl redbook, and have a look to the content of a standard projection matrix. the third and forth row are what we need, since those are the ones that affect the z and w components of your points when transformed from eye to clip space. so, if ze is the z of your intersection point in camera (eye) space, then you can compute the clip space z and w as
+The mapping is simple, though, and is normally configured by the projection matrix.
+Grab your OpenGL Redbook, and have a look to the content of a standard projection matrix.
+The third and fourth row are what we need, since those are the ones that affect the z and w components of your points when transformed from eye to clip space.
+So, if ze is the z of your intersection point in camera (eye) space, then you can compute the clip space z and w as

 zc = -ze*(far+near)/(far-near) - 2*far*near/(far-near)